software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 A test function must not return any values, be panickable, and not have any arguments for correct test result assessment

-In case last statement in function returns a value, you can add a line with a `;` in order to avoid returning any values from the test function.
+In case the last statement in the function returns a value, you can add a line with a `;` in order to avoid returning any values from the test function.

 Example:
 ```